-

 There will never be a perfect time to start meditating, and yet, it is always the perfect time to start meditating.
 You don’t need any special equipment.
 You don’t need to wait for a certain time of day.
 And you definitely don’t need to cultivate the special superpower of being able to clear your brain of thoughts.
 At most, you just need yourself and a few minutes of quiet.

-Below, I’ve listed seven of the best types of meditation practices for beginners who are new to meditation.
-While you can definitely choose any of these in any order, I’d recommend starting with mindfulness meditation, as that lays the foundation for so many other types.
-At the end of each section, I link to associated meditations in the Insight Timer app.
-Please note that I have absolute no affiliation with the Insight Timer app, or any other meditation-based apps.
-I objectively chose Insight Timer to highlight for the following reasons:
+Below, I’ve listed seven of the best types of meditation practices for beginners.
+While you can definitely choose any of these in any order, I’d recommend starting with mindfulness meditation, as that lays the foundation for just about every other type of meditation.

-While I’ve linked to the meditations on Insight Timer’s webpage, I’d definitely recommend downloading the app on your phone for easier access.
+At the end of each section, I link to associated meditations on the Insight Timer app.
+I have absolute no affiliation with the Insight Timer app; it’s just my personal favorite for meditation.
+While I’ve linked to the meditations on Insight Timer’s webpage, I definitely recommend downloading the app on your phone for easier access.

 Meditation FAQs